alexanderkyoo/COS126-Final-Project/readme.txt

 If so, please list their names.  ("A Sunday lab TA" or "Office hours on Thursday" is ok if you don't know their name.)
 Yes or no?
+No

 Did you encounter any serious problems?
 If so, please describe.
 Yes or no?
+No

 List any other comments here.
+We loved this course, COS126 was great!
+It was a fun ride :)